galiacheng/semantic-kernel-workshop/README.md

 python agent.py
 ```

-Open `index.html` in your browser to interact with the travel booking interface.
+The agent is up at `http://localhost:8080`.

+Open your browser and input a booking request as, `Book a flight from Shanghai to Beijing`.